phovea/phovea.github.io/contributors/getting_started.md

  1. Create a new directory (this will avoid dependency conflicts with other tools), clone  one ore more app repositories, create a workspace, install and run the application from the workspace
  2. Clone an app repository, install, build (optional), and run according to the instruction in the repo readme

-*The first approach (creating a workspace) is particularly useful when developing multiple plugins, as all the projects within the workspace will share a common npm installation and docker setup.*
+*The first approach (creating a workspace) is particularly useful when developing multiple plugins, as all the projects within the workspace will share a common npm installation and Docker setup.*

 ### Workspace Approach
-*This approach creates a ''workspace'' which uses Docker and Docker Compose.
-The workspace setup also creates a Pycharm project.*
+*This approach creates a ''workspace'' which uses [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).
+The workspace setup also creates a [PyCharm](https://www.jetbrains.com/pycharm/) project.*

  1. `mkdir workspace`
  2. `cd workspace`